 How do we kill the “real” software engineer stereotype?
 Be you!
 Wear what you want.
 Learn from those with more experience and support others who have less.
 Share your stories like my instructor did.
 In the end, she found what worked for her.
 She encouraged us to be ourselves.
 She absolutely did not want to let her negative experiences stop us from pursuing a career in tech.
 Sharing stories like this will help others see that not every developer or engineer fits stereotypes.

 Thank you so much for taking the time to read about my journey and the valuable lessons I’ve learned in just a few short months.
 Are you a new developer or one who has been in the industry for a little while?
 Are there things you wish you knew before entering the field?
-Share your thoughts in the comment section below, and let’s continue the conversation!
+Check out our Careers page to see the latest opportunities at TransLoc!